The Gardener's Son: Plot

 Robert stands trial, accused of murder.
 The prosecutor reads an opening statement before a majority-black jury.
 Mr. Giles and another witness testify.
 After trial, Robert's attorney O. C. Jordan speaks with a discouraged Patrick, telling him that he is confident Robert will go free, and that it would be unwise for Robert to testify as doing so would risk an unpopular sullying of the Gregg name.
 Jordan also reveals that the defense has agreed with Mrs. Gregg to avoid calling any female witnesses.
-A constable asks Patrick to return home to console his wife.
+A constable asks Patrick to return home to bury his wife, as neighbors can smell her corpse 4 houses away.
+Patrick breaks down and cries.
 Starks Sims, a boy who works for Mr. Giles, testifies that he witnessed Robert shoot James.
 W. J. Whipper, a black attorney for Robert's defense, cross-examines Starks; Whipper asks if Starks had ever read any notes written by James to any female employees of the mill.
 Starks replies that he had never done so because he is illiterate.
 That night, Patrick goes to ask Whipper to have Robert testify and Whipper responds that it would not be possible because of Robert's erratic nature, but reassures Patrick and counsels him about the limitations of the law.

 At trial, Robert is sentenced to death.
 Martha goes to Mrs. Gregg, apparently to plead her brother's innocence, but then tells Mrs. Gregg that James "never done nothing" to her.
 Believing Martha is there to console her, Mrs. Gregg takes ease and asks her servant Daphne to bring tea.
 Martha says that the Greggs "must have failed him somewhere".
 Martha says she wonders what she would have said if asked to testify and speculates that she would have told about the gold piece, but downplays its significance.
 Enraged, Mrs. Gregg orders her to leave.

 Robert poses in a studio for a portrait photograph taken, seated, from the waist up, taking care that his legs not be shown.
 The photographer asks if copies might be made to print for sale, with half of the proceeds to go to his family.
 Robert replies that he does not mind if people are ignorant enough to buy his image, but does not want his family to know where any proceeds are sent from.
 In the street, Martha encounters Robert, who says he was never meant to be hanged and should have gone to the penitentiary.
 Martha says she would have testified and told "any kind of lie" in his defense.
 Robert tells her to forget she had a brother and to find the best man she can and make him treat her right.
 Robert is executed by hanging.
 Dr. Perceval declares the time of death.
 Patrick takes his son's body in a coffin onto a cart and rides away.